The Try Guys: YB

-Zachary Andrew "Zach" Kornfeld (born July 26, 1990), was born to Jewish parents Adam and Margo Kornfeld in Scarsdale, New York.
-He became involved in filmmaking and editing after receiving a LEGO Steven Spielberg Movie Maker Kit as a child.
-He is Jewish but does not keep kosher and did not have a bar mitzvah, though he did choose the Hebrew name Rakedan (Hebrew: רַקְדָן), meaning dancer.
-Kornfeld was diagnosed with ankylosing spondylitis in his late twenties.
-He graduated from Emerson College with a Bachelor of Fine Arts.
-As a child, he appeared on Saturday Night Live in an episode hosted by Elijah Wood that aired on December 13, 2003.
-In December 2018, he announced he had been in relationship for the past two years with Margaret Angela "Maggie" Bustamante, a pediatric nurse.
-In 2019, he decided to undergo hair restoration, a combination of surgery and microblading, to combat pattern hair loss.
-On May 13, 2020, Kornfeld announced his intention to start a six-part series on the Try Guys YouTube Channel challenge of starting his own business, Zadiko Tea Co., for less than $500.
-Kornfeld and Bustamante announced their engagement in August 2020 and married in February 2023.
-In April 2025, the two announced Bustamante's pregnancy on Instagram.

-On October 4, they announced the birth of their daughter, Lucia.

 Former members

 Eugene

 Eugene Lee Yang (born January 18, 1986; Korean: 양유진) was born to Korean immigrants Jae Yang and Min-young Lee in Pflugerville, Texas.
 Yang graduated from the University of Southern California with a B.A. in Cinema Production.
 He regularly participates in LGBT pride events and has worked with The Trevor Project.
 Yang came out on June 15, 2019, in a YouTube video, "I'm Gay".
 In 2019, he announced that he has been in a long-term relationship with Matthew McLean.
 Despite still being listed as an official member, he has made increasingly infrequent appearances on the channel.
 In 2024, it was announced that Yang would only be doing one more season as part of the cast before stepping away for other projects, though he will still retain his co-ownership of the company.